gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 Gatsby now requires at least `12.13.0` for its Node.js version.

+### Webpack upgraded from version 4 to version 5

+We tried our best to mitigate as much of the breaking change as we could.
+Some are sadly inevitable.
+In our breaking change section and deprecation section, you'll find the most common problems and how to solve them.
+We suggest looking at the [official webpack 5 blog post](https://webpack.js.org/blog/2020-10-10-webpack-5-release/) to get a comprehensive list of what changed.

+If you hit any problems along the way, make sure the gatsby plugin or webpack plugin supports version 5.

+### Eslint upgraded from version 6 to version 7

+If you're using Gatsby's default eslint rules (no custom eslintrc file), you shouldn't notice any issues.
+If you do have a custom eslint config, make sure to read the [Eslint 6 to 7 migration guide](https://eslint.org/docs/user-guide/migrating-to-7.0.0)

 ### Gatsby's Link component

 The APIs `push`, `replace` & `navigateTo` in `gatsby-link` (an internal package) were deprecated in v2 and now with v3 completely removed.
 Please use `navigate` instead.